Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states

 In the previous section, we have studied the behaviour of concurrence by changing the mixing probability.
 In this section, we have taken a fixed mixing probability $p$.
 All further analysis is done for

 We are therefore fixing the temperature as $T \approx \frac{E^{(1)}(N,\alpha)-E^{(0)}(N,\alpha)}{k_B}$ for each $\alpha$.
 Now we investigate the behaviour of concurrence on the $(\alpha, \delta)$ parameter space.
 In the right panel of Fig.~\ref{phase_diagram_xxz}, we observe that there is a dip in the concurrence along the $\delta=1$ line for low $\alpha$, indicating the spin fluid to N\'{e}el order quantum phase transition.
 It shows a sharp drop to indicate the spin fluid to dimer quantum phase transition for $\delta<1$, and a sharp jump to indicate the dimer to N\'{e}el quantum phase transition for $\delta>1$.
+Thus, we observe that a discontinuity in the concurrence serves as an indicator of a phase transition between the spin fluid and dimer phases in the anisotropic one-dimensional $J_1-J_2$ model.
+Also, the phase transition between N\'{e}el and dimer is also signified by discontinuity of concurrence.
+On the other hand, we observe that the phase transition between the spin-fluid and N\'{e}el phases is distinguished by a discontinuity in the first derivative of the concurrence.
+So, here the nature of the signatures observed in concurrence varies for different phase transitions.
+In this regard, it is important to note that, as the discontinuity in the order parameter is indicative of a phase transition, it is also quite common for order parameters to display continuity near the critical point, while their derivatives exhibit discontinuities, as observed in \cite{Syljuaasen2003, Wu2004}.

-The points of transition, say along lines parallel to the $\alpha$-axis, are calculated by using exact diagonalisation on finite systems.
+{The points of transition, say along lines parallel to the $\alpha$-axis, are calculated by using exact diagonalisation on finite systems.